 I think I did see her when the bell rang that time we were all late, and she was still working here, but now I think she’s gone back to the first place cos there was nothing here for her really, and she must have got tired of waiting for a chance, and I would have too, really, if it had been me.

-This is a syntactically ‘full’ sentence, since all the clauses are joined onto others using legitimate syntactic connections, and nothing is missing anything that it ‘needs’.
+This is a syntactic sentence as it meets the four conditions set out above: it has finites (“think”, “did” etc), all the clauses are joined onto others using legitimate syntactic connections, nothing is missing anything that it ‘needs’, and it is not part of a larger structure.
 You might think that this style of speech sounds ‘common’ or uneducated, and that this is a problem.
-Well, perhaps it does, and perhaps it is, but neither of these points, even if valid, has any bearing on it being a full sentence or not.
+Well, perhaps it does, and perhaps it is, but neither of these points, even if valid, has any bearing on it being a sentence or not.

 As a result of these difficulties, some linguists refuse to even use the word ‘sentence’ with regard to speech, feeling that, for reasons of social prestige, is has been inappropriately imported from the world of written text.
 This can be confusing, so I prefer to refer to two types of sentence: orthographic sentences, which are the familiar written phenomena defined in terms of full stops and capital letters, and syntactic sentences – the idea we have been discussing of a complete syntactic unit.
 To keep things clear, we can also define a ‘good orthographic sentence’ as a written string that is generally considered acceptable in formal writing.
 Perhaps, then, with this clearer terminology, light may be shed on how grammar knowledge might help students avoid poor punctuation.